J-Ramalho/industRial/docs/2_toolbox.md

 ## six sigma

 SixSigma is a very complete and robust package by Emilio L.Cano [@Cano2015].
-It provides well many well tested functions in the area of quality management.
+It provides many well tested functions in the area of quality management.

 ## qcc